DPT Frequently Asked Questions

-Would the 3+3 option be available to a transfer student?
+Is the 3+3 option be available to a transfer student?

-In order to answer this question we need to know the institution that conferred the PTA degree and the courses that need to be considered for the admission requirements.
+In order to answer this question, we need to know the institution that conferred the PTA degree and the courses that need to be considered for the admission requirements.
 Please feel free to contact us for further assistance

 Where is the DPT program located?